kenoah/Final-Project-Group-10/README.md

   Each of the buckets should have the images folder in the git uploaded to it.

-  ***Note:*** If there is a bucket already existing with the names given above choose and other name and do the necessary changes in config.tf files and in main.tf for webserver where the terraform remote state file is accessed.
+  ***Note:*** If there is a bucket already existing with the names given above choose and other name and do the necessary configuration changes in config.tf files and in main.tf for webserver where the terraform remote state file is accessed.

 ### II | Deploying Infrastructure